Parivahan Sewa & Sarathi Parivahan 2025 – Driving License, Vehicle Registration, DL/RC Status & eChallan at parivahan.gov.in

 Step-by-Step DL Renewal Process

-Provide your DL number and date of birth to fetch your license record. - Verify Personal Details
+- Enter your DL details: Provide your DL number and date of birth to fetch your records.

 - DigiLocker (if Aadhaar linked)